Society of Mind: The theory

 Minsky first started developing the theory with Seymour Papert in the early 1970s.
 Minsky said that the biggest source of ideas about the theory came from his work in trying to create a machine that uses a robotic arm, a video camera, and a computer to build with children's blocks.

 Nature of mind

 A core tenet of Minsky's philosophy is that "minds are what brains do".
-The society of mind theory views the human mind and any other naturally evolved cognitive systems as a vast society of individually simple processes known as agents.
+The society of mind theory views the human mind – and any other naturally evolved cognitive system – as a vast society of individually simple processes known as agents.
 These processes are the fundamental thinking entities from which minds are built, and together produce the many abilities we attribute to minds.
 The great power in viewing a mind as a society of agents, as opposed to the consequence of some basic principle or some simple formal system, is that different agents can be based on different types of processes with different purposes, ways of representing knowledge, and methods for producing results.

 This idea is perhaps best summarized by the following quote: